avpnusr/sabnzbd-dev/README.md

 The container is lightweight and based on alpine Linux.

 SABnzbd development-releases are now requiring **Python 3**, so I updated the container.
+Last build is from: 24/10/2019

 Versions in the latest image
 -----